jenniwritescode/jenniwritescode/README.md

 - 👋 Hi, I’m Jenni!
-- 🖥️ I am a lead site reliability engineer
+- 🖥️ I am a systems engineer.
-- 💰 I am interested in pay transparency and equality in tech
+- 💰 I am interested in pay transparency and equality in tech.
-- 💞️ I’m looking to network with other female tech professionals
+- 💞️ I’m looking to network with other female tech professionals.
-- 📫 How to reach me: [LinkedIn](https://linkedin.com/in/jennihartman)
+- 📫 How to reach me: [LinkedIn](https://linkedin.com/in/jennihartman).

 <!---
 jenniwritescode/jenniwritescode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.